Narrowband UVB Phototherapy (TLO1)

 During your assessment a medical history will be taken so PLEASE BRING DETAILS OF ANY TABLETS AND CREAMS YOU ARE PRESENTLY USING.
 The do’s and don’ts along with risks and benefits will be covered at the time of your assessment.
 Please ask any questions that you need answering during this time.
 If any further questions occur during the course of your treatment please ask the nurse delivering your treatment.

 You may have a light test carried out on a small area of skin on lower back/upper sacrum called an MED.
 This delivers differing low dose of UVB to your skin which can indicate the treatment strength you are able to commence on, to get the best response.
-You will need to return the following day for a reaction check.
-If this is not possible to carry out it will not stop you from having a course of phototherapy.
+You will need to record your reactions at home on a form supplied during your assessment.
+Full details of this will be given at your appointment.

 What will happen?